ARTICLE Libby Schultz

 In terms of cost to run, however, both those options are front-runners.

 Reticulated natural gas is the cheapest source of central heating.
-Any plug-in electric heater – whether it’s a fan heater, oil-filled column, radiant panel, or convection heater – costs between 25-35 cents per kilowatt to run.
+Or try any plug-in electric heater, such as a fan heater, oil-filled column, radiant panel, or convection heater.

 Get in touch if you're thinking about renovating